Douglas Mawson: Transcription of early diaries

 Mawson's Antarctic and field diaries are kept in the South Australian Museum.
 Those pertaining to his extensive Australian geological field work have been transcribed fairly recently at the museum.
 The transcription work, undertaken by volunteers including Mawson's grandson Alun Thomas, was undertaken from around 2005 to 2025.

-Betewen 1905 and 1953 Mawson carried out many field trips, mostly in northeastern South Australia, and he kept diaries of every one of his roughly 70 trips.
-Over 30 field note books, each recording one of more trips, are held in the Polar Collection at the South Australian Museum, along with more than 2000 photographs, mostly taken on his field trips.
+Between 1905 and 1953 Mawson carried out many field trips, mostly in northeastern South Australia, and he kept diaries of every one of his roughly 70 trips.
+Over 30 field note books, each recording one or more trips, are held in the Polar Collection at the South Australian Museum, along with more than 2000 photographs, mostly taken on his field trips.
 Many of the diaries are illustrated by hand-drawn sketches and geological sections, and scans of these sketches as well as the photographs have been inserted into the transcribed diaries.
 The diaries also include accounts of the annual excursions with third-year geology students, who only numbered a few in the early trips but by 1948 there were 17 students and staff.
 If a female student was included, a female chaperone would be included, and in 1937 Mawson's daughters Patricia and Jessica joined a student excursion.

 Mawson recorded significant geological observations in these diaries, mostly for his own research and preparation of scientific papers, so used many abbreviations indecipherable to the lay reader.
 These have been deciphered and included in the transcriptions with the help of geologist Jim Jago.
 The diaries also provide an interesting historical record of the times.
-The work continues, and it is hoped to make the content of the transcribe diaries, along with drawings and photographs, more widely available.
+The work continues, and it is hoped to make the content of the transcribed diaries, along with drawings and photographs, more widely available.